IRS Not Collectible Status

 With years of experience dealing with the IRS, tax professionals at Ideal Tax will provide excellent representation and personal attention as they help you navigate your IRS debt and help you resolve your tax problems.
 When consulting a tax professional, you can be confident that you are exploring all of your taxpayer rights and handling your tax issues according to tax law.

 Ideal Tax’s tax attorneys are skilled negotiators with a deep understanding of tax laws and IRS manuals.
 We will maximize your chances of being placed in non-collectible status.
-For more information on our other tax relief options, please contact (888-224-3004).
+For more information on our other tax relief options, please contact us for a free tax consultation.

 Ideal Tax Solution Representation